razeware/einstein/readme.md

 ## Color Guide

 Sections and subjects on the grid are colored through special classes.
 To create harmony between sections, organise them vertically according to the color wheel.
-You can use the color page to quickly reference color class names ```/colors```.
+You can use the color page to quickly reference color class names ```/colors.html```.

 When choosing a base color for a section start with the left-most shade.
 The section name and first column of subjects use the base color.
 Subsequent columns of subjects use the next shade of the base color.
-The color classes are added to the ```elementClass``` of an object to color the text for the section and the background of the subject square.
+The color classes are added to the ```elementClass``` of an object.
+Classes color the text for the section and the background of the subject square.